 Can we visit without prior reservation?

-Yes!
-Better if you come in the morning.
+- Yes!
+But as mentioned, there is a limit per session.
 Avoid going there when it’s about to close.
 Be there at least an hour before closing time.
-The Planetarium closes at 4:30 PM.

-For field trips or company excursions, a prior reservation is needed to properly accommodate the large group.
-Normally, the schedule falls on a weekday as the management avoid booking a big group on weekends.
+For field trips or company excursions, pre-pandemic, a prior reservation is needed to properly accommodate the large group.
+Normally, the schedule falls on a weekday as the management avoids booking a big group on weekends.
 Not sure if it still applies during the pandemic.

 Where to reserve slots for big groups?